aldrinogrrrr/B2BAutomationProject/README.md

 <li> In your stepdefinition class, create a static webdriver variable then inherit the Instance class</li>
 <li> Create the page object model class (page class) then inherit the stepdefinition class </li>
 </ol>

+#This repository is for B2B Testers.
+Maintained by Fritz Alabastro